Enalean/tuleap-documentation-en/languages/en/user-guide/webhook.rst

 Push
 """"

-Trigerred when content is pushed to the repository.
+Triggered when content is pushed to the repository.

 .. code-block:: javascript